ionos-cloud/codex/README.md

 ## `codex diff FILE1 FILE2`

-compute a diff between two json or yaml files, normalizing them first.
-You can use `--semantic`/`-s` option together with `--output yaml`/`-o yaml` for a more user-friendly output.
+compute a diff between two json or yaml files, normalizing them first. you can use `--semantic`/`-s` option together with `--output yaml`/`-o yaml` for a user-friendly output.

 ```
 USAGE